Azure/AML-Kubernetes/docs/deploy-ml-extension-on-AKS-without-arc.md

    ```
 ### Attach AKS to AzureML workspace as a compute target

 Refer to the guidance in [Create a compute target - Attach Azure Arc enabled Kubernetes cluster to AML Workspace](attach-compute.md).
-You can use **Python SDK or 2.0 CLI** to attach your AKS cluster.
+You can use **Python SDK or ML 2.0 CLI** to attach your AKS cluster.

 Note that when you do the attachment via Python SDK or 2.0 CLI, the AKS cluster resource ID is needed.
 The resource ID is formatted as,
 ```